 Let’s look at some options.

 3D Motion Design

-In this style we use moving graphics rather than animated characters.
-It’s an interesting approach if you want a professional look that’s not too cartoony.
+In this style, we use moving graphics rather than animated characters.
+It’s great if you want a professional look that’s not too cartoony.
 It can also be easier to execute than a video with complex 3D characters.

 3D Character Animation

 This kind of style can be great for brand storytelling (see our article here).
 Designing, rigging, and animating characters in 3D can be really time-consuming work.
 To prevent things from getting out of control it’s important to have a solid review process, with clients committing to the signed-off stages and especially a lot of attention being paid to the scripting and storyboarding so there are no unwelcome surprises later.
 The below video took several months to complete (almost 800 hours of animation time) and around 725 hours of rendering across a bank of 5 computers.

 To get maximum creativity for your buck the script and concept are very important.
 For example, by scripting in fewer visuals, you can turn these into “hero” shots that look cooler and don’t put the animation team under pressure unnecessarily.
 Creating good-looking visuals for their own sake is pointless, so it’s important that the scripted visuals are emphasizing the messaging goals.
 If things are going wrong with a project, what seems to the untrained eye to be an animation problem can often be traced to scripting issues, and that’s equally true for 3D explainer videos as for any other style of video.
 With 3D, every extra item that needs to be modeled will add time and this can detract from your overall quality if you’re not careful.

 Your timeline is an important consideration with 3D explainer videos.
 It’s important to start early and not leave things to the last few weeks.
 Sometimes clients will lose precious days and weeks making a decision, not realizing that every half-day can make a big difference to the overall quality on a tight deadline.
 This brings us to our next topic.